CS-USF-112/chess-game/README.md

 *** doesn't work ***

 - txt input works perfectly when there are no empty lines (adding pieces and moving pieces work) but they cannot have a separation
+- to see an example: look how game.txt has no empty line between adding and moving pieces